Stoneyew/Speech-Emotion-Analysis/README.md

 &nbsp;

 ### Preprocess
-Before extracting, you should classify the source_date to datasets.(source_file="source" to destination_directory="datasets")
+Before extracting, you should classify the source_date into datasets.(source_file="source" to destination_directory="datasets")
 ```python
 python data_classify.py
 ```

-First of all, you should extract features of each audio in dataset and store them locally.
+First of all, you should extract features of each audio in the dataset and store them locally.
 Features extracted by librosa will be saved in `.p` files.

 ```python
 python preprocess.py